Ray

 • Personalized weekly workout programming

-• Automatic progress logging
+• Automatic progress tracking and logging

-• Apple Watch integration for recovery data
+• Apple Watch integration

 • Community milestones and encouragement